BZIvanov/Learning-Node.js/EventLoop/README.md

 Promises and _nextTick_ are considered microtasks and they run during each phase of the event loop.

 Microtasks are executed after the main thread and each phase of the event loop.
 Microtasks created by process.nextTick are executed before those created by promises.

+### Execution Order

+1. Current operation completes.
+2. Execute all `process.nextTick` callbacks.
+3. Execute all other microtasks (e.g., Promises).
+4. Continue with the next phase of the Event Loop.

 ## Official docs